How many Capital One cards can you have?

 Consider what rewards and benefits your current card provides.
 For example, if you’re currently earning cash back, you might want to think about a Venture card or Venture X card to maximize travel rewards.

-If you’re interested in earning extra cash back at grocery stores, dining and other food and fun, check out the Savor card.
+If you’re interested in earning extra cash back at grocery stores and on dining, entertainment and popular streaming services, consider checking out the Savor card.

 What to know before you apply for multiple Capital One cards

-There are a few things to keep in mind when you’re considering applying for an additional Capital One card.
+There are a few things to keep in mind before applying for an additional Capital One card.

-Having multiple credit cards can have a positive or negative impact on your credit.
-That’s because it affects these factors used to calculate credit scores:
+Having multiple credit cards can have either a positive or negative impact on your credit.
+That’s because it affects different factors used to calculate credit scores:

 -